mbdevpl/version-query/README.rst

 *   ``1.0.0-0.0.DEV42`` = ``1.0.0.0.0.dev42``

-how exactly version number is incremented
+How exactly version number is incremented
 -----------------------------------------

 Some version components have assumed value ``0`` if they are not present, please see section above